mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/user/createNewUnterbereich.rst

 Navigate and click on the Organizational unit the Subsection belongs to.
 Now we can start to add a new Subsection, first we click on the Button "Unterbereich hinzufügen".
-Second we need to name the new Subsection and if its finished we can save our changes with the Button "Sichern und weiter bearbeiten".
+Second we need to name the new Subsection and save our changes with the Button "Sichern und weiter bearbeiten".
-At last if you are prompted like 4th shows everything succeed.
+If you are prompted with a success message everything succeded.

 .. image:: img/createUnterbereicheOrganisationseinheiten.png